 Capacity Orders submitted by e-mail by a Shipper Capacity user(s) shall contain the following information; Capacity period (Commencement: Gas Day, Month, Year, Hour - Termination: Gas Day, Month, Year, Hour), Capacity (Point Entry, Point Exit, Maximum hourly capacity in kWh/Hour).
 Any Capacity Orders placed by the Shipper’s Capacity User(s) shall be binding from the time when Energinet receives such orders.

 Capacity Orders received shall be processed in the order in which they are received by Energinet.

+The Shipper shall specify in the Capacity Order whether or not the Shipper wants to receive Interruptible Capacity if sufficient Firm Capacity is not available to meet its Capacity Order.

 Deadline